 Ideally, your tests will compare small changes between two ads.
 For example, you may want to determine whether a male or female voiceover leads to more downloads.
 You can test color schemes, QR code implementation, different CTAs, and even the use of a single word.
 Once you have your testing parameters in place, run the test for a few weeks, get your results, then make another change to hone further in on the most successful aspects of your campaign.

 Alternatively, testing via influencers (especially via TikTok) is also a great way to get organic data on creative effectiveness.
 Send your app or product to the influencers and set a few parameters for how they should cover it, let them create custom videos for their channels, then gather data on how users engage with their content.
 Once you’ve identified which ads perform the best, activate your paid campaign to the broader channel audience to maximize results.

-Even with the limitations Apple has set, SKAdNetwork can still offer a wealth of information.
+Even with the mobile privacy limitations Apple has set, SKAdNetwork can still offer a wealth of information.
 In order to achieve success, though, be prepared to invest heavily into testing so you can get meaningful information back.
 “In order to get good insight out of your SKAdNetwork data, you need to have significant test budgets,” Adrienne explained.
 “You need to meet certain privacy thresholds that Apple has set, so you need to commit quite a bit of your budget to testing to get those conversion values back with your data.”